 Probate is the legal process that occurs after an individual’s death.
-An individual’s estate can go through the probate process if he or she dies with or without a valid will.
-If the decedent dies with a will, the estate can pass through probate and assets can be distributed according to the terms outlined in the will.
-Conversely, if a decedent dies without a will in Pennsylvania, probate law can then kick in and dictate how the decedent’s estate assets can be distributed.
-While the amount or types of assets the decedent owns can determine if the probate process is necessary, it is important to consult with an experienced probate attorney.
-The attorneys at Friedman Schuman have over 30 years of experience providing clients with assistance in the probate process.
+An individual’s estate can go through the probate process if he or she dies with or without a valid Will.
+If the decedent dies with a Will, the estate can pass through probate and assets can be distributed according to the terms outlined in the Will.
+Conversely, if a decedent dies without a Will in Pennsylvania, statutory law will dictate how the decedent’s assets can be distributed.
+While the amount or types of assets the decedent owns can determine if the probate process is necessary, it is important to consult with our experienced probate attorneys.
+The attorneys at Friedman Schuman have over 40 years of experience providing clients with assistance in the probate process.
 If you require legal guidance when handling a probate matter, contact Friedman Schuman today to schedule a consultation.

 When the probate process begins, the court appoints an individual to handle the administration of the estate.
-If there is a will, the executor named in the will is usually appointed and ordered by the court.
-If there is no will, the court can appoint a next of kin or another personal representative to handle the administration of the decedent’s estate.
+If there is a Will, the executor named in the will is usually appointed.
+If there is no Will, the court can appoint a next of kin or another personal representative to handle the administration of the decedent’s estate.